PdxCodeGuild/class_eagle/1 Python/labs/17 Contact List.md

 # Contact List

 Let's write class for managing a contact list.
+Copy the code below into a file and fill in the functions.
+To open the file, look at the [File IO doc](../docs/File%20IO.md), to parse the JSON into a Python dictionary, look at [json module](../../0%20General/07%20JSON,%20CSV,%20&%20XML.md#json).

 ```json